MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-application.md

 <p>The ID is unique within the package but not globally.
 There may be another package on the system that uses the same ID.
 The same ID cannot be used more than once in the same package.</p>
 <p>This string contains alpha-numeric fields separated by periods.
 Each field must begin with an ASCII alphabetic character.
 You cannot use these as field values: &quot;CON&quot;, &quot;PRN&quot;, &quot;AUX&quot;, &quot;NUL&quot;, &quot;COM1&quot;, &quot;COM2&quot;, &quot;COM3&quot;, &quot;COM4&quot;, &quot;COM5&quot;, &quot;COM6&quot;, &quot;COM7&quot;, &quot;COM8&quot;, &quot;COM9&quot;, &quot;LPT1&quot;, &quot;LPT2&quot;, &quot;LPT3&quot;, &quot;LPT4&quot;, &quot;LPT5&quot;, &quot;LPT6&quot;, &quot;LPT7&quot;, &quot;LPT8&quot;, and &quot;LPT9&quot;.</p>
 <p>When using a Visual Studio template, the default value of this attribute is &quot;App&quot;.
 Developers should manually change this in the manifest.</p>
-<p>The app's identifier should not be changed after the app has been published to the Windows Store; doing so will disrupt the tile's position on the Start screen.</p></td>
+<p>The app's identifier should not be changed after the app has been published to the Microsoft Store; doing so will disrupt the tile's position on the Start screen.</p></td>
 <td>An ASCII string between 1 and 64 characters in length.</td>
 <td>Yes</td>
 <td></td>